yat-co/yat-trailer-loading/README.md

 # YTL - YAT Trailer Loading Package

-Simple package for turning list of freight pieces into expected trailer plan and associated metrics nessasary for LTL (Less than Truckload) and Partial planning and pricing.
+Simple package for turning list of freight pieces into a trailer plan and associated metrics helpful for LTL (Less than Truckload) and Partial planning and pricing.